ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 ![](images/DeploymentArchitecture.png ""){style="display:block; margin: 0 auto"}

 We use a Client-Server architecture, which gives us three main bodies to deal with:
 1. The first body is our setup of GitHub Actions workflows which handle our CI/CD.
-Once the program can build and it passes tests, it will be automatically deployed to our server.
+Once the program can build, and it passes tests, it will be automatically deployed to our server.
 This is the main way we interact with the program as developers.

 2. The second body is our server, which is the heart of our interactions with clients.
 We are using Microsoft Azure for hosting the server.
 In Azure, Chirp! is split up in two parts; there is the database for storing all relevant information and the application itself that the client will interact with.

 3. The third body is the client.
 They use HTTPS GET and POST calls to send requests and information to our application through Azure.
 GET is used to load and view Chirp! in their browser and POST to send updates to our server and database.
 Before they can use HTTPS, they must first establish themselves to the server with HTTP calls.

 ### User activities (Mathias)
-An unauthorized user starts at the public timeline, from here they have access to all pages of the public timeline, they can also enter an authors timeline.
+An unauthorized user starts at the public timeline, from here they have access to all pages of the public timeline, they can also enter an author's timeline.
 They can log in to an existing account via username and password, or use GitHub to log in.
 They can also register and create a new account, this can be done with either GitHub, or through using an email, username and creating a password.